spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 4. The attribute `source_app_tier` is used to specify the unique id of the pack.
 All packs are assigned a unique id, including different versions of a pack.
 To ensure the correct pack is selected, the data resource `data.spectrocloud_pack_simple.container_pack` is used.

 5. The `values` attribute is used to specify the properties of the specific service.
 In this case, the properties of the container, such as the image name, ports, and service type, are specified.
-These properties can be provided as an extended string using the [Terraform Heredoc strings](https://developer.hashicorp.com/terraform/language/expressions/strings#heredoc-strings) or you can alternatively specify these values as a stringified JSON object.
+These properties can be provided as an extended string using the [Terraform Heredoc strings](https://developer.hashicorp.com/terraform/language/expressions/strings#heredoc-strings), or you can specify these values as a stringified JSON object.

 <PointsOfInterest